 2 - A second place to look (if the above are not checked) is in the front end of the InfoCapture in the ticket list view.
 You will need to ask the user who is getting these notifications to check whether any of these settings are checked:

-You would then need to double-check the user that received this notification is not in the 'Development' role.
+You would then need to double-check that the user who received this notification is not in the 'Development' role.